adam5841/Courtroom/README.md

 # Courtroom

-Courtroom will be providing matchmaking services in order to match clients and pro-bono lawyers/defense attorneys.
+Courtroom provides matchmaking services in order to match clients and pro-bono lawyers/defense attorneys.
 Clients would submit a basic overview of their case and situation that lawyers would be able to filter through.
 Lawyers will have a profile describing their expertise and ratings that previous clients can give.

 <img width="506" alt="courtroom1" src="https://github.com/adam5841/Courtroom/assets/47879826/6f34f53a-a6c7-4fdd-86a8-0aa89906dd79" width="150" height="900">